 - Example: Estonia, a pioneer in digital governance, has transformed its public services and economy by embracing technology and promoting digital innovation.

-By following these tips and learning from the experiences of others, new countries can navigate the challenges of nation-building and create a brighter future for their citizens.
+By following these tips and learning from the experiences of others, new countries can figure out the challenges of nation-building and create a brighter future for their citizens.

 FAQ: Frequently Asked Questions about the Newest Countries